randomascii/main/xperf/XperfUI/ReadMe.txt

 Allow configuring the temporary and final trace directories.
 Have a button to copy the recommended (or one of several recommended) startup profiles.
 Move focus away from buttons before they are disabled, as when starting a trace with Alt+T.
+Disable ESC as a way to close XperfUI.